 Comparisons: The Currants of the Ribes genus that are found in Minnesota are usually distinguished from the Gooseberries of the same genus by the lack of prickles.
 Compare to Prickly Gooseberry, R. cynosbati; or Missouri Gooseberry, R. missouriense, both of which are in Minnesota.
 R. americanum does not have a skunk-like odor like R. hudsonianum, the Northern Black Currant, also in Minnesota, and does not have the small red fruit of the Garden Current, R. rubrum.
 Ribes are the alternate host to white pine blister rust, therefore planting may be prohibited, or at least ill-advised, in certain areas.

 Above: 1st & 2nd photos - Flowers of early May.
 The inflorescence is a pendent raceme of stalked flowers.
-3rd photo - The stamens are tight up against the edges of the petals.
+3rd photo - The stamens are tight up against the edges of the petals whose tips do not reflex or spread.
 The sepals have spread and curved backward.
+Two styles are visible in the center of the throat.

 Below: 1st photo - Twigs are without prickles, but usually ridged - more twig photos below.
 2nd photo - the leaf with 3 to 5 lobes resembles a maple leaf.
 3rd photo - The underside of the leaf showing the yellow oil glands and hair on the leaf veins.